 beta, see the pagination component on Storybook (opens new window).

 This is a new component, built to replace Cards in Clarity Angular.
 Cards are a common container for grouping information.
 We are building out a new Card component that will support the existing use cases and allow for additional flexibility for applications.
+This is currently available in

 This is a new component, designed to replace Tables in Clarity Angular.
 We are building out custom stylings that can be applied to tables to style and suppliment the default browser tables provided in HTML.
+This is currently available in

 This is a new component, designed to replace Clarity Angular Tree View.
 We are building out a set of components to compose a nested tree of items and allow users to navigate through directories or select items from a nested list.